 The Public Defender was also a leader in creating and implementing the Drug Court Program in 1994.
 Drug Court is a collaborative program involving the Superior Court, Public Defender, District Attorney, and drug treatment providers to allow drug offenders with minimal criminal records to participate in a closely supervised drug treatment program instead of jail.
 Because of the tremendous success of this program that began in downtown Los Angeles, eleven adult Drug Courts and three Juvenile Drug Courts now operate in Los Angeles County.
 Additionally, in 1998, a second collaborative effort resulted in the creation of the Sentenced Offender's Drug Court, a highly successful program involving more intensive and jail based therapeutic treatment as an alternative to prison for drug addicted offenders including parolees subsequently charged with new crimes.
-In Fiscal Year 2013-14, 116 participants were admitted to the program.
-Forty (40) participants graduated from the program in graduations held throughout the fiscal year.
+In Fiscal Year 2014-15, 83 participants were admitted to the program.